lra-sag/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 <tr>
 <td style="text-align:left"><b>Key</b></td>
 <td style="text-align:left">Used to uniquely identify and store the asset property in the DTM application.<br/><br/>
 Note that the key is automatically generated based on the label.
 You can modify the automatically generated key to suit to your needs only during asset property creation.
-You cannot edit the key after the asset property is created.
+You cannot edit the key after the asset property is created.<br/><br/>The length of the key is limited to a maximum of 254 characters.
 </td>
 <td style="text-align:left">Mandatory</td>
 </tr>